• Skip to primary navigation

 5. Milk Paint Outdoor Defense Oil

-What is it: The is the only totally natural waterproofer on this list, but it still functions really well.
+What is it: The is the only totally natural waterproofer on this list, this still functions really well.
 This is a natural oil sealer made from pure tung oil, pine oil, and zinc.
 Out of the natural penetrating oils, tung oil is the most durable.

 Where to use it: On outdoor wood like picnic tables, wooden Adirondack chairs, wood furniture, decks, siding, wood fencing, front porches, concrete patios, park benches, wooden storage sheds, wood doors, and windows.
 You can use it on beehives with a full 30-day cure.
 This is the all-natural option for sealing raised garden beds (both inside and out), more info here.